Skeletal Trauma Scientific Foundation Study and Methodological Review. This research

 and interpretation of over 500+ peer reviewed national and international research

-“Forensic Skeletal Trauma: Scientific Foundation and Guide to Professional Practice”
+Skeletal Trauma: Scientific Foundation and Guide to Professional Practice” (Wiley

-(Wiley Publishing, in association with the American Academy of Forensic Sciences in
+Publishing, in association with the American Academy of Forensic Sciences in Forensic

-Forensic Science in Focus Series).
-It will serve as the definitive guide for skeletal
+Science in Focus Series) and serve as an important guide for skeletal trauma research

-trauma research and analysis and offer best practices for skeletal trauma analysis
+and analysis and offer best practices for skeletal trauma analysis and interpretation;

 Blunt Force Trauma Skeletal Fracture Patterning, Trauma Mechanism, and Cause of Death